If you've fallen behind on car loan payments, and fear that the lender might repossess your car, should you hide your car from the repo man?

 I have fallen behind on my car loan payments.
 I think the lender might repossess the car.
 I'm getting a tax refund soon, which should be more than enough to pay off the car loan.
 I want to prevent my car from being repossessed so that I don't have to pay for the extra fees.
 What happens if I try to hide the car from the repo man while I'm waiting for my tax refund to arrive?

-You can try hiding the car or locking it up to buy yourself time to pay off the loan.
-By doing so, you don't violate any laws, unless you do it with the intent to defraud the bank.
+Whether you can hide or lock up the car to buy yourself time to pay off the loan depends on where you live.
+In most states this won't violate any laws, unless you do it with the intent to defraud the bank.
 For example, if you normally keep the car locked up in your garage, you can continue to do so.
-However, whether this strategy works depends on how the car is “hidden.”
+In some states, however, deliberately hiding a car from the repossession company is a crime.